 Income Payment / Proceeds with Multiple Currencies

-Based on a SLA arrangement, the account servicer may pay income / corporate actions proceeds to the account holder in a currency different to the one the proceeds were declared in, by performing a foreign exchange (FX) transaction.
+Based on an SLA arrangement, the account servicer may pay income / corporate actions proceeds to the account owner in a currency different to the one the proceeds were declared in, by performing a foreign exchange (FX) transaction.

 In this case, we recommend that the income/corporate actions details (i.e. gross, net and tax amount) are reported in the original currency (for instance South Korean won – KRW) whilst the posting and resulting amounts are to be reported in the currency the proceeds have been exchanged to (for instance GBP).